metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 As you create more zones with different names in your Roblox world, you can simply walk into the zone to generate the corresponding voice channel in your Discord.

-Next you'll want to start populating your world with useful objects, for which see the [metauni-dev](https://github.com/metauni/metauni-dev) GitHub repository.
+Next you'll want to start populating your world with useful objects.
+You are encouraged to re-use some of the objects in the Rising Sea node, for which see the [metauni-dev](https://github.com/metauni/metauni-dev) GitHub repository and [this video instruction](https://youtu.be/rHaRz8J79S4).

 ## "I need help!"